Cannabis health effects

 • Consuming edibles

-Understand how much THC is in a cannabis product before eating, smoking, vaping or inhaling oil.
+Understand how much THC is in a cannabis product before eating, smoking, or vaping.

 Temporary effects can vary across products and people and may include the following: